 A largely shared characteristic of those approaches is the scaling of volumes at a plausible middle value that leaves some margin for short notice needs or not standardizable capacities to be accommodated in subsequent allocation phases.
-The Swiss Infrastructure Managers, as an exception, work with maximum capacity volumes (= Maximum quantity of train paths secured for one type of transport).
+The Swiss Infrastructure Managers, as an exception, work with maximum capacity volumes.